 Learn the difference between awaiting and waiting and how to use them in sentences.
 Proper use of these words will make you a better English writer!

 Waiting is a verb that means not doing an action until a condition is met.
 This word can be used with or without an object.
 Awaiting is a transitive verb that refers to delaying in expectation of something occurring.

 When to Use Waiting

-To wait means to not do an action until a future event or condition is met.
-It can also mean to be in a state of expecting something to happen in the future, but not taking action to make the event come sooner.
+To wait means not doing an action until a future event or condition is met.
+It can also mean to be in a state of expecting something to happen in the future.
+But you don’t do any action to make the event come sooner.